fawzakin/sp241-site/index.md

 Feel free to look around, I guess.
 All the important link will be put in the table of links!

+I may write articles like what I did for OS class depending on my mood and my time so who knows lol.

+**Please disable dark mode pages from your browser or your plugins.
+This site is already in dark mode and it'll break the styling color!**

 [&#x213C;](#)<br id="idx002">
 ## Table of Links